Persistence of Coffee-Ring Deposits in Concentrated Suspensions of Anisotropic Colloids: Materials and Methods

 \subsection{Synthesis of Silica Particles and Sample Preparation}

-Charge-stabilized silica spheres (diameter = 300 $\pm$ 30nm, 830 $\pm$ 20nm) were fabricated using the St\"{o}ber synthesis technique, \cite{stober1968controlled, zhang2009hollow} and rod-shaped silica particles were created using a one-sided emulsion-nucleation reaction.\cite{kuijk2011synthesis} By varying the temperature of the reaction, different aspect ratio rods were produced.
-For the rods used in this study, reaction temperatures of 18$^{\circ}$C, 27$^{\circ}$C, 31$^{\circ}$C, and 31$^{\circ}$C yielded particles of aspect ratio $\alpha =$ 3$\pm$0.5, 7$\pm$1.4, 11$\pm$1.4, and 20$\pm$2.3 respectively.
+Charge-stabilized silica spheres (diameter = 300 $\pm$ 30 nm, 830 $\pm$ 20 nm) were fabricated using the St\"{o}ber synthesis technique, \cite{stober1968controlled, zhang2009hollow} and rod-shaped silica particles were created using a one-sided emulsion-nucleation reaction~\cite{kuijk2011synthesis}.
+By varying the temperature of the reaction, as well as the age of the reagents, different aspect ratio rods were produced.
+For the rods used in this study, reaction temperatures of 18, 27, 31, and 31 \degree C yielded particles of aspect ratio $\alpha = 3\pm 0.5,$ $7 \pm 1.4$, $11\pm1.4$, and $20\pm2.3$, respectively.
+Synthesis at 31 \degree C yielded both aspect ratio 11 and 20 rods due to a higher ammonia concentration, which is known to produce shorter rods ~\cite{kuijk2011synthesis}.
 All particles were centrifuged and resuspended in ethanol 4 times in order to clean the particles and their medium.
 Following this cleaning particles were resuspended in MilliQ water for use in experiments.
-To reduce polydispersity, particle suspensions were centrifuged at 700g for 15 minutes and their supernatants were removed.
-Leaving the suspensions at 1g for 10 minutes allowed for larger than desired particles to be extracted from the bottom of the solution.
+To reduce polydispersity, particle suspensions were centrifuged at $700\textit{g}$ for 15 minutes and their supernatants were removed.
+Leaving the suspensions at $1\textit{g}$ for 10 minutes allowed for larger than desired particles to be extracted from the bottom of the solution.
 Cleaned particles were imaged using a Hitachi S4800 Scanning Electron Microscope (see Figure \ref{fig:2}).
-The diameters and aspect ratios of the particles were characterized from these images using the open source software ImageJ.
-All error bars reported on particle size and aspect ratio come from the standard deviation from a minimum sample of 20 particles.
+The diameters and aspect ratios of the particles were characterized from these images using the open source software ImageJ \cite{imageJ}.
+Error bars reported on particle size and aspect ratio come from the standard deviation from a minimum sample of 20 particles.